maneeshaindrachapa/ASD_NN_MSc/caps/README.md

 # CapsNet

 This repository provides Capsule Layer Implementations according to the original paper.
 Working in TensorFlow 2.x.
-Configured to be installable as a pip package

 ## MNIST Capsule Network